djeada/Databases-Notes/notes/06_distributed_databases/02_partitioning.md

   );
 ```

-This splits `p_future` into `p2025` and an updated catch-all.

 #### Dropping an Out-of-Scope Year

-To remove data before 2018 in one instant operation:
+To remove historical data in bulk (e.g., before 2018), drop the corresponding partition.
+This operation is instantaneous and avoids expensive row-by-row deletes.

 ```sql
 ALTER TABLE stock_prices
   DROP PARTITION p2018;
 ```

-Dropping the partition deletes all its rows without row-by-row deletes—very fast.

 #### Automating with EVENTS

-You can schedule two MariaDB EVENTS:
+MariaDB EVENTS can execute partition management tasks on a schedule, reducing manual overhead.
+Here are two example events:

-1. **Add new year’s partition** on January 1st each year.
+1. **Add new year’s partition** every January 1st.
-2. **Drop partitions older than N years** (e.g. keep only the last 7 years).
+2. **Drop partitions older than N years** (e.g., keep only the last 7 years), implemented via a stored procedure.

 ```sql
 -- 1. Add partition